 Hapkit is an open-hardware haptic device designed to be very low-cost and easy to assemble.
 Hapkit allows users to input motions and feel programmed forces in one degree of freedom.
 This enables interactive simulation of virtual environments that represent realistic physics (such as springs and dampers) and creative new touch sensations (like textures and buttons).
 The Hapkit can be assembled using household tools, costs less than $50 for all components, including the microcontroller board, and is easily set up and programmed by novices.
-In Fall 2013 we will pilot the Hapkit in a new online class on haptics; this is the ideal topic on which to launch a laboratory course within the current online learning revolution.
+Stanford University has used the Hapkit in online courses, on-campus courses, and educational research.

 Hapkit by Stanford University is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License